jlhg/django-layout-template/README.md

 There are some changes:

-### Split models.py and views.py into several files.
+### Splitting models.py and views.py into several files.

 To establish new model, for example, UploadFile, you can create new file named `upload_file.py` in `models` directory: